Monitoring Linux resource usage with Wazuh

 Wazuh dashboard

-1. Click on the upper-left menu icon and navigate to OpenSearch Dashboards -> Dashboard page.
+1. Select the top left menu ☰ and navigate to Explore -> Dashboard -> Dashboard page.

 2. Select a previously created dashboard.